ghulamali-786/Professional-text-cleaner/README.md

 **🧹 Easy Menu-Driven Python Tool**

 A simple and beginner-friendly Python tool to clean and process text files.
-No command-line knowledge is required — just run the script and choose options from a menu.
+No command-line knowledge is required.
+Just run the script and choose options from a menu.

 **🚀 Features**

 Remove extra spaces (multiple → single)

 Remove special characters (~!@#$%^&*())

 Remove empty lines

 Remove duplicate lines

-Search only – count how many times a word appears (without modifying the file) Search & Replace – replace full words (case-insensitive) Word count – total number of words in the file
+Search only – count how many times a word appears (without modifying the file)

+Search & Replace – replace full words (case-insensitive)

+Word count – total number of words in the file

 ALL option – perform all cleaning + search/replace in one step

 **👨‍💻 Who Is This For?**

-Anyone working with messy text files (logs, notes, data exports) Beginners learning Python
+Anyone working with messy text files (logs, notes, data exports)

+Beginners learning Python

 Freelancers offering file-cleaning or automation services

 **⚙️ Requirements**

 Windows / Mac / Linux

 Python 3.6 or higher

 **📥 Installation & Usage**